vhora/distributed-transaction-aggregator/README.md

 When to use this approach:
 + To break a (async) complex transaction having long processes into small units
 + A single transaction is composed by different tecnologies (Ex: send order to C# service, register into bank in a c++ service, then send an confirmation e-mail via a phyton API)
++ When you have a "pipeline" like process
 + When you have bottlenecks in your transaction, and parallel processing could improve your transaction performance
 + When you can perform steps of a transaction in parallel
 + When you need to escalate processment into distributed machines